Ukraine's Zelenskyy presses Israel for missile defence help, fighting rages in Mariupol

 Russia denies targeting civilians.

-"To do this to a peaceful city ... is a terror that will be remembered for centuries to come," he said in an address late on Saturday.
+Greece's consul general in Mariupol, the last EU diplomat to evacuate the city, said it was joining the ranks of places known for having been destroyed in wars.

+"What I saw, I hope no one will ever see," he said.

-Putin says Russia's "special operation" is aimed at disarming Ukraine and rooting out people he terms dangerous nationalists.
+Putin says Russia's "special operation" is aimed at disarming Ukraine and rooting out dangerous nationalists.
 Western nations call it an aggressive war of choice and have imposed punishing sanctions aimed at crippling Russia's economy.

-Ukraine and its Western backers say Russian ground forces have made few advances in the last week, concentrating their efforts instead on artillery and missile strikes.
+Ukraine and its Western backers say Russian ground forces have made few advances in the last week, concentrating instead on artillery and missile strikes.

-Zelenskyy's adviser Oleksiy Arestovych said there had been a relative lull in the conflict over the past 24 hours, with "practically no rocket strikes on (Ukrainian) cities".
+Zelenskyy's adviser Oleksiy Arestovych said on Sunday there had been a relative lull over the past 24 hours, with "practically no rocket strikes on cities".
 He said front lines were "practically frozen".

-The UN refugee agency said 10 million people had now been displaced across Ukraine, including some 3.4 million who have fled to neighbouring countries such as Poland.
+The UN refugee agency said 10 million Ukrainians have been displaced, including some 3.4 million who have fled to neighbouring countries such as Poland.
 Officials in the region said they were reaching capacity to comfortably house refugees.

 'WHAT ARE THEY DOING HERE?'

-The UN human rights office said at least 902 civilians had been killed in the war as of midnight Saturday, though it says the real toll is probably much higher.
+The UN human rights office said at least 902 Ukrainian civilians had been killed as of midnight Saturday, though the real toll was probably much higher.
 Ukrainian prosecutors said 112 children had been killed.

 "I want the war to be over, I want them (Russian forces) to leave Ukraine in peace," said Margarita Morozova, 87, who survived Nazi Germany's siege of Leningrad in World War Two and has lived in Kharkiv, eastern Ukraine, for the past 60 years.